How Much Does It Cost to Upgrade an Electrical Panel? [2025 Data]

 Panel Location

-The location of the electrical panel differs significantly from one home to another, and some locations are more accessible than others.
+The location of the electrical panel differs significantly from one home to another, and some places are more accessible than others.
 In newer homes, the panel may be outside a weather-resistant box that is easy to access.
-However, if the electrical box is located indoors and your electrician needs to bore through a section of a wall to access the wiring or install new wiring, you may incur additional costs for the installation of your new panel and for necessary drywall repairs.
+However, if the electrical box is located indoors and your electrician needs to bore through a section of a wall to access the wiring or install new wiring, you may incur additional costs for the installation of your new panel and necessary drywall repairs.

 Pro Tip